luong000/test-repo2/README.md

 # Description
-SPA Demo on the Cloud - Demo
+SPA Demo on the Cloud - Demo Cloud